huzaifa786313/Otago-Polytechnic/Special-Topic/Doc.md

 Step X) Ubuntu Setup

-A) Download Ubuntu image from here https://ubuntu.com/download/desktop
+A) Download Ubuntu 20.04.1 LTS image from here https://ubuntu.com/download/desktop

-B) Launch the VM Workstation Application
+B) Launch the VM Workstation Application then proceed to setup the linux VM by going to File > New Virtual Machine > Typical > select browse from the installer disc image file(iso) option, then locate the iso file you downloaded > next > follow the onscreen instructions > finish

-C) File > New Virtual Machine > Typical > select browse from the installer disc image file(iso) option, then locate the iso file you downloaded > next > follow the onscreen instructions > finish
+After creating the linux VM we now need to configure some network options in VM workstation

-D) Edit > virtual network editior > change settings > make sure that you are bridging to the physical interface, note the subnet address on the VMnet interface
+C) go to Edit > virtual network editior then click on the change settings option and accept the administrator promopt > set VMnet0 to bridge using the physical interface on your machine.
+Also select the VMnet that has the type and external connection of NAT and change its subnet ip to 192.168.0.0 with a subnet mask of 255.255.255.0

 E) connect to your linux VM and open a terminal, then run the command "ip a" and note down the ip address on the ens33(ens number may vary but there will be only one) interface